KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 You are likely encountering an error related to the UART peripheral unit or providing a value that is outside the range of valid limits for the property of the Nextion structure you are using.

+Question: Why am I having problems even though I get "kibar_OK" as the return value?

+Most likely, there is a connection issue between the Nextion HMI and the board.
+Please check your connections.

 # KIBAR_STM32_NEXTION_ENHANCED_SÜRÜCÜSÜ
 [TR]
 HAL kütüphanesini temel alan, tüm STM32XXXX mikrodenetleyicilerini ve kartlarını desteklemek için geliştirilmiş bir Nextion ENHANCED, DISCOVERY ve BASIC HMI sürücüsüdür.
 Spesifik bazı özellikler dışındaki tüm Nextion HMI komut setlerini destekler.